elixir-lang/expert/pages/glossary.md

  * Formatting code in a file (`> Format Document`/`shift`+`alt`+`f` in VSCode).
  * Prefixing unused variables with an `_`.

-Code mods are defined in the `remote_control` sub-app and are executed in the project's virtual machine.
+Code mods are defined in the `engine` sub-app and are executed in the project's virtual machine.